BalmaBrian/git-started/README.md

 ![Banner](https://github.com/BalmaBrian/git-started/blob/main/images/README%20Banner.png)

 **Disclaimer:** This repository was made for the intention of teaching CSC 131 Students at Sacramento State.
-If you wish to adapt this for your own class, please fork the template brach.
-Any chages to the main brach are done in a real class enviorment and are not ideal for lab in your own school site.
+If you wish to adapt this for your own class then please fork the template branch.
+Any changes to the main branch are done in a real class environment and are not ideal for a lab in your own school site.
 Have fun hacking!

 > Brian Almaguer (AKA BalmaBrian)